 In Castle Frankenstein, will Mary Shelley wed Elmer Fudd?
 His two-headed monster has marital advice...

 |WINGS by Nancy Price; 1948, two bird-people dreams, one psychic

-I have a long chat with two talking songbirds.
+I have a long chat with two songbirds.
 Next I'm a parrot, living in rainforest.
-And then the mail comes...
+Then the mail comes...

 |WOLVES EVOLVE: by Wayan, 1983/11/11, a Darwinian dream.